bozzaccio/gcp-metric-console/README.md

 #### USAGE

+- Setup you're own properties on console.properties file
 - Write the json file with the metrics you want to create
 - Open the ConsoleRunner class and run it (or create .jar file and execute)
-- User the CLI for create/delete/get the metrics or log metrics
+- Use the CLI for create (with file)/delete/get the metrics or log metrics

 ### CLI